atraczyk/gsynth/README.md

 ## TODO

-* export wav files for debug
+* export wav files and use gtkglext ui for debug
 * implement phase incoherence adjustment
 * use grains shorter than the frame buffer
-* overlap and crossfade delayed grains
+* overlap and add (crossfade) delayed grains
 * sample based reconstruction (linear/cubic interpolation)